 The president is totally and completely exonerated.

-The idea, the these ten items laid out in part two of this, you know, waste, monotonous, boring, dull, ridiculous report that took two and a half years to put together, is that they have nothing except innuendo, which is all they're left with, and process crimes.
+The idea, these 10 items laid out in part two of this, you know, waste, monotonous, boring, dull, ridiculous report that took two and a half years to put together is that they have nothing except innuendo, which is all they're left with, and process crimes.

-Yeah, well, I I conclude things I've gotten things out of this that nobody else seems to get, and you know what?
+I've gotten things out of this that nobody else seems to get.

 Yeah, that was all that was the intention was to destroy the evidence.

-Slam dunk case, not one person in this corrupt rage, hatred media mob dare bring that up because they lose.
+Not one person in this corrupt rage, hatred, media mob dare bring that up because they lose.

-But then with it's now now everything begins to go back to what I've been saying.
+But it's now everything begins to go back to what I've been saying.

-Anyway, joining us now, we have Jonathan Gillum, former FBI agent, Federal Air Marshal, author of Sheep No No More, Danielle McLaughlin, attorney constitutional expert.
+Anyway, joining us now, we have Jonathan Gillum, former FBI agent, federal air marshal, author of Sheep No More, Danielle McLaughlin, attorney, constitutional expert.

-Uh when you get to the bottom line in all of this, uh, there is no collusion.
+When you get to the bottom line in all of this, there is no collusion.

-And now we have they've this is their last gasp at hysterical and feigning coverage of moral outrage, which we know is selective and phony.
+And now we have, this is their last gasp at hysterical and feigning coverage of moral outrage, which we know is selective and phony.

-Yeah, and I think, you know, I watched your show last night on uh Fox News, Sean, and one thing that really stood out is I went around because I wanted to see how the media was uh spinning certain things and how people were gonna say stuff.
+Yeah, I think, you know, I watched your show last night on Fox News, John, and one thing that really stood out as I went around because I wanted to see how the media was spinning certain things and how people were going to say stuff.

 What you just brought up is something that's very important is that throughout this entire time, you all have been showing proof.

-And uh it was very important because last night was validating for you, and today is validating for you.
+And it was very important because last night was validating for you and today is validating for you.

-And uh it it reminds me of when it's a good thing.
+And it reminds me of when I was at the FBI.

-And even when the Mueller report and with his partisan team of hacks, I mean you could they're seething with hatred and dying and wishing and hoping that they could nail this guy and they can't.
+And even when the Mueller report with his partisan team of hacks, I mean, they're seething with hatred and dying and wishing and hoping that they could nail this guy and they can't.

-You know, and when the report has to state the investigation did not establish members of the Trump campaign conspired or coordinated with the Russian government in its election interference activities.
+And when the report has to state the investigation did not establish members of the Trump campaign conspired or coordinated with the Russian government in its election interference activities, the case is over.

 Good afternoon, guys.